dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 .. note::

-  In contrast to the XGBoost4J-Spark package, which needs to first assemble the numeric feature columns into one column with VectorUDF type by VectorAssembler, the XGBoost4J-Spark-GPU does not require such transformation, it accepts an array of feature column names by ``setFeaturesCol(value: Array[String])``.
+  In contrast with XGBoost4j-Spark which accepts both a feature column with VectorUDT type and an array of feature column names, XGBoost4j-Spark-GPU only accepts an array of feature column names by ``setFeaturesCol(value: Array[String])``.

-After we set XGBoostClassifier parameters and feature/label columns, we can build a transformer, XGBoostClassificationModel by fitting XGBoostClassifier with the input DataFrame.
+After setting XGBoostClassifier parameters and feature/label columns, we can build a transformer, XGBoostClassificationModel by fitting XGBoostClassifier with the input DataFrame.
 This ``fit`` operation is essentially the training process and the generated model can then be used in other tasks like prediction.